limansky/limansky_me/posts/2016-11-24-getting-started-with-shapeless.md

 and all of them are quite difficult.

 Finally I decided to solve some small problems with shapeless to find some patterns and scenarios of how to use it.
-So, what kind of problems it I use?
+So, what kind of problems can I use?
 Shapeless is really useful when you want to process your data in a type safe generic way.

 The problem I'd like to solve in this post is type safe saving arbitrary case